- About us

 In his free time he runs an accounting practice, and also enjoys kick boxing and yoga.

-Margaret is the boss of HR and Training.
+Margaret is the leader of HR and Training.
 She makes sure staff are trained and managed to do a good job.

 Most of Margaret’s working life has been within the adult social care sector and before moving into HR and Development in 1998 she worked with adults and children with learning and physical disabilities and with people with dementia.
 Margaret is committed to making sure that the HR and Development function at Three Cs helps the organisation to deliver excellent, responsive and person centred support.